The most frequently asked question from my dedicated readers is — Where do you get your ideas?

 Before I was published I wrote both contemporary and historical.
 The first book I wrote (not published, but wrote) was a historical, probably 200,000 words long (my current books are 70,000 words – 140,000 words).
 The novel featured volcanoes and an earthquake and a smallpox epidemic and a Spanish landowning hero tortured by the inequities of the Colonial system.
 I wrote on that thing for six years, and it taught me how to plot, put words together, express emotion, illustrate character growth.
-Didn’t matter — no publishing company wanted it.
+None of that mattered—no publishing company wanted it.
 Of course not.
 It was set in Guatemala, not a popular historical romance setting.

-After finishing that tome, I wrote a contemporary series book (about the size of a Silhouette Desire.)
+After finishing that tome, I wrote a short contemporary, about 60,000 words.
 That took me six months.
 No publishing company wanted that one, either.